Jgprogrammingbrain/Jgprogrammingbrain/README.md

 <summary><strong><a href="https://github.com/Jgprogrammingbrain/cs462---IoT-Car-Park-Lot-Allocation-Dashboard">Smart Parking Allocation System</a></strong></summary>
 <br>

-A physical prototype of a parking lot allocation system with interactive real-time dashboards updated via MQTT, designed to solve the real-world problem of underutilisation of EV parking lots posed by a partner NGO.
+A physical prototype of a parking allocation system that allows internal combustion engine (ICE) vehicles to temporarily occupy vacant EV charging bays and automatically recalls them when an EV requires the space.
+The system features interactive, real-time dashboards updated via MQTT, and addresses the problem of underutilisation of EV parking lots identified by a partner NGO

 **My contribution:**
 - Acted as product manager, determining all functional requirements and designing preliminary mock-ups